-I am a huge fan of fall flavors.
-Recipes containing sweet potatoes and pumpkin are my jam around the holidays!
+I am a huge fan of Fall flavors.
+Fall Recipes containing sweet potatoes and pumpkin are my jam around the holidays!
 I am completely over this Houston heat, and totally ready for some cooler temperatures.
 Because the heat and humidity don’t ease up until like November around here, I am having to play pretend.
 The fact that there are already Halloween and Thanksgiving decorations for sale at Hobby Lobby makes this game a lot easier.
-So, despite the fact that my thermometer reads 101 degrees, I’ve decided to start working on some fall blog posts.
+So, despite the fact that my thermometer reads 101 degrees, I’ve decided to start working on some Fall recipe blog posts.
 My most recent recipe for Vegan Sweet Potato Cookies was a smash hit among friends.
 Now I am sharing this recipe for Pumpkin Chocolate Chip Oat Bars.

-While crawling my way out of a Fall recipe rabbit hole on pinterest, I stumbled across Ambitious Kitchen’s Healthy Pumpkin Chocolate Chip Oat Bar recipe.
-The photo is initially caught my eye; followed by the Vegan| Gluten Free label, and the easy baking instructions.
+While crawling my way out of a Fall recipe rabbit hole on Pinterest, I stumbled across Ambitious Kitchen’s Healthy Pumpkin Chocolate Chip Oat Bar recipe.
+The photo is initially what caught my eye; followed by the Vegan| Gluten-Free label, and the easy baking instructions.
 With Emory getting older and faster, I have to be quick on my feet.
 Finding the perfect recipe that capitalizes on the few moments I have where she isn’t literally attempting to climb up my legs is optimum.

 After using Enjoy Life’s Chocolate Chips (vegan-friendly) in my Cherry Chocolate Muffins recipe, I’ve fallen in love with them.
-Sometimes I will eat them right out the bag.
+Sometimes I will eat them right out of the bag.
 I added them to the actual batter as well as on top, prior to popping the dish in the oven.
-I should have added more chocolate chips to the actual batter, because those on top didn’t melt.
-In my opinion dark chocolate and pumpkin are two very compatible ingredients.
+I should have added more chocolate chips to the actual batter because those on top didn’t melt.
+In my opinion, dark chocolate and pumpkin are two very compatible ingredients.
 Pumpkin alone isn’t sweet.
 Pairing it with melted, dark chocolate is just what it needs.

 I hope you enjoy this recipe.
 Check the notes section to see the suggested modifications I will make with my next batch of Pumpkin Chocolate Chip Oat Bars.